jeffThompson/DesigningWithData/Assignments/Week06_DataDig.md

 ### RESOURCES

+* More info on the US government's [Open Data Policy](https://project-open-data.cio.gov/)
-* For info on accessing the NOAA server, see the `Resources` folder.
+* For info on accessing the servers listed above, see the `Resources` folder for screenshots.